Washingtonia (colony)

 Washingtonia, originally named Columbia, was a short-lived refugee colony established in 1829 at Examilia site on the Isthmus of Corinth in Greece.
-It was founded by Samuel Gridley Howe, working in cooperation with Greek president Ioannis Kapodistrias, to provide homes and farmland for families displaced by the Greek War of Independence.
+It was founded by Samuel Gridley Howe, working in cooperation with Greek Governor Ioannis Kapodistrias, to provide homes and farmland for families displaced by the Greek War of Independence.

 Background

 After the outbreak of the Greek War of Independence in 1821, large numbers of civilians were displaced from their homes.
 When Ioannis Kapodistrias became Governor of Greece in 1827, one of his early priorities was to find housing and farmland for these refugees.
 He consulted with several individuals, including the American Samuel Gridley Howe.
 In February 1829 the French geographer Pierre Peytier suggested Examilia, a village on the Isthmus of Corinth that had been largely destroyed during the conflict, as a potential site for resettlement.

 Howe later recalled in his journal that during a March 1829 visit to the area he decided to request 5,000 stremmata of land from the government in order to establish a colony for poor families.
 In his account, he sometimes presented himself as the sole initiator of the project.
 He was joined by Dr. Russ and the Scottish George Finlay, and took up residence in the abandoned house of Kiamil Bey, the Ottoman ruler of Corinthia who had been executed during the war.

 Howe arranged for the men of the families to arrive first and build huts before their families joined them.
 In addition to the settlers, displaced people from the surrounding region were hired as laborers for construction work.